Healthy Homes Assessment Twyford

 What We Do

-As building inspectors we are experts in all issues involved in expert house inspects.
-We are there to ensure you make the right choice when it comes to buying your next home.
+As building inspectors, we handle all aspects associated with specialist house Inspections.
+We are here to make sure you make the right choice when it comes to purchasing your next property.

-We take your investment seriously, and undertake comprehensive examinations to ensure you don’t receive any expensive or unwelcome expenses, which means you are able to relax and focus on the exciting aspects of purchasing or owning an home.
+We take your investment seriously, and undertake comprehensive examinations to make sure that you don’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the fun aspects of owning or purchasing a house.

-We specialise in a range of services to make sure that you are completely informed of the condition of any property that you might be contemplating buying or selling and also other solutions.
+We offer a wide range of solutions to make sure that you are completely aware of the state of any property you might be considering buying or selling in addition to other services.

-We don’t just collaborate with you, but we also work with major clients, including bank branches, local councils and insurance companies.
-Evidently they appreciate our peace of mind provided, by the data contained in our building inspection reports.
+We do not just cooperate with you, we also work with major clients, including municipal councils and banks and insurance companies.
+Evidently they like their reassurance provided, thanks to the information that we offer in our reports of building inspections.

-Our systematic method of conducting your house inspection and the latest software technology that incorporates digital images into your report, you are able to actually see any issues that could be identified.
-Through our detailed report, it’s no wonder that we receive so many clients who recommend our service to family members and acquaintances.
+With our systematic approach to inspecting your property and the latest software technology which includes digital photos in the report, you are able to actually see any problems that might be discovered.
+With our comprehensive report, it’s easy to understand why we receive so many clients who recommend our service to family members and friends.

 Comprehensive Building Reports